-Just then a priest stepped forward.
-He addressed Joseph and me courteously, saying Jesus had been staying with his family.
-He said he would be happy to escort us to his home, where Jesus could collect his belongings before returning with us to Galilee.
+Just then a priest stepped forward and addressed Joseph and me courteously.
+Jesus had been staying with his family and he was happy to escort us to his home, where Jesus could collect his belongings before returning with us to Galilee.
 Somehow his words disarmed the tension and allowed us to leave with dignity.
 I have found myself thanking God for this man every day since.

 How does a mother make sense of all this?
 On the one hand my son is the son of the Most High, but on the other he is a twelve year-old boy whose naïveté can silence a crowd.
 His heart is full of goodness and kindly obedience, yet he didn’t understand the distress he caused by going to the temple and not telling Joseph or me.

 The way he thinks is so, so different to us.
 I barely know where to begin with him.
 And I feel so useless – with all his understanding of the law, the writings and the prophets, what can I teach him?
-Will he save the world by breast-feeding or changing nappies in the night?
+Will he save the world by breast-feeding or changing swaddling clothes?

 The next day Jesus came and sat with me in the tent; it was still early and I was feeding Anna.
 “Mother,” he said, “why did people start whispering in the temple after I spoke to you?”

 I didn’t feel ready to have this conversation with Jesus, but in that moment I realised I would never feel ready.
 “They were scandalised,” I said, “because you implied that Joseph wasn’t your father.”